 - 2 tablespoons grated Parmesan

 - Place red potatoes in a large pot of cold water, covering the potatoes by an inch.
 Add a large pinch of salt.

-- Bring water to a boil and reduce to a simmer.
-Cook the potatoes for approximately 20 minutes, depending on size.*
+- Bring the salted water to a boil and then reduce to a simmer.
+Cook the potatoes for approximately 20 minutes, depending on size. *(see notes)

 - Potatoes are done when skin starts to crack and are completely tender when pierced with a fork.